 Propane

-The cost of propane tends to remain more stable over time, and doesn’t rise and fall as frequently as gasoline does.
-As of this writing (March 2019), propane generally costs about $3.00 a gallon.
-A typical 5 gallon tank (20 pound tank) will cost about $15.00 to fill initially, and then about $13.00 to refill each time.
+The cost of propane tends to be priced at about 10 to 20% above the price of gasoline.
+If propane costs $5.00 a gallon, then a typical 5 gallon tank (20 pound tank) will cost about $25.00 to fill initially, and then about $23.50 to refill each time.

 During the warmer months of the year, expect to deplete a 5 gallon tank in about two to three weeks if only using propane for the refrigerator, cook top, and occasional heating.
 During the colder months of the year, expect to go through a 5 gallon tank in about 5-7 days, due to heavier heating use.